konst4/Overwatch/README.md

 Patch notes the user can click the patch notes button and receive the latest patch notes.
 The latest patch notes will be displayed to the user.
 There will also be links to the official blizzard site containing the patch updates.

+Region select is now also implemented: once a region is selected; the url returned from the API will be of that respective region.

 Not Implemented
 The leader boards will be able to display the user the best player of the game.
 This will probably display the information graphically.

-Region select which will allow users check other region for player profiles.